 Oh!
 You’ll find several other fun outdoor games to make and play at the bottom of my post too!

-*Warning* This game has been known to cause lots of laughter, bring out competitiveness in otherwise laid-back people and can be played in teams 😉 In other words it’s a hoot to play and fun for all ages.
+*Warning* This game has been known to cause lots of laughter, bring out the competitiveness in otherwise laid-back people, and can be played in teams 😉 In other words, it’s a hoot to play and fun for all ages.

 How to Make a DIY Hook and Ring Game Tutorial